Prison reform in South Africa: White Papers on Corrections

 In November 2004, the White Papers were approved to replace the previous prison strategy which was implemented in 1994.
 It places a large emphasis on the rehabilitation of offenders in South African prisons.
-This document states the current challenges faced by the Department of Correctional Services regarding the correctional cycle, and lists new financial programs that will launched to help combat these challenges.
+This document states the current challenges faced by the Department of Correctional Services regarding the correctional cycle, and lists new financial programs that would be launched to help combat these challenges.
 These programs consist of Correction, Security, Facilities, Development, and After Care.
-Most importantly, the contents in the White Papers have the overarching theme of trying to achieve the goals set in place by the Department of Correctional Services: Human Dignity, Equality, Rights underlying humane treatment of every detainee, The right to health care services and other associated rights, Freedom and security of the person, Children’s rights, The right to education, Freedom of religion, Intergovernmental relations, and Values and principles governing Public Administration.
+Most importantly, the contents in the White Papers have the overarching theme of trying to achieve the goals set in place by the Department of Correctional Services: Human Dignity, Equality, Rights underlying humane treatment of every detainee, The right to health care services and other associated rights, Freedom and security of the person, Children's rights, The right to education, Freedom of religion, Intergovernmental relations, and Values and principles governing Public Administration.

 Modern domestic challenges to prison reform

 Overcrowding

 A major issue in South African prisons involves the ballooning number of sentenced and un-sentenced prisoners in the country.
 Coinciding with the end of the apartheid era, prison populations in South Africa increased by "116,846 in January 1995 to 187,036 by the end of 2004," a 60% uptick (Giffard, 2006).
 Overcrowding in prison populations can be mitigated by the release of unsentenced prisoners awaiting trial, but this does not address the challenges to prison reform posed by overcrowding itself.
+The prison administration attributes the main reasons for overcrowding to the backlog of court cases, the lack of response from the courts and their reluctance to release prisoners awaiting trial.
 With an increase in South African prison populations, prisoners are denied an equal, shared comprehensive access to the limited capacity of health services and government resources afforded to them.
 According to the World Prison Brief, the occupancy level of South Africa's prisons is at 137.4% of their official capacity (WPB, 2019).
 While numbers have stabilized over the past five years, it remains unclear "whether the rise in the prison population is due primarily to more criminals being sentenced or the increase in the average length of sentences being served" (IRR, 2012).
+Pre-trial detention centres and prisons in urban centres such as Johannesburg, Durban and Cape Town are generally the most overcrowded.
+Some prisons have a low overall population density, while at the same time having units operating well beyond their capacity.